What Is a Full-Time Equivalent (FTE)?

 Although FTE serves as a fixed unit of measurement, companies use a lot of flexibility in applying it to staffing issues while keeping within defined FTE salary or headcount limits.

-When a company has mainly part-time employees, budget analysts convert their total hours worked into an FTE basis, to find the number of full-time staff they would equate to.
+When a company has mainly part-time employees, budget analysts convert their total hours worked into a FTE basis, to find the number of full-time staff to which they would equate.
 They can then use this FTE-converted data for several financial analytics, such as comparing headcount to profit, revenues, or per-store square footage.
 Converting staff to FTE also helps when comparing the company's headcount levels to other, similar firms within their industry, as a part of their overall industry analysis.